 Being introduced to the international scene at a younger age also allows students to experience the niches of different cultures, which college students might often miss.
 For instance, when international students travel to the United States, they can attend football games, school dances, and even talent shows to get a preview of how kids here grow up.

-At iD Tech’s summer programs, students get to experience American camp culture, including everything from dressing up as Superman for superhero day to getting involved in a game of capture the flag.
+At iD Tech’s summer camps for international students, participants get to experience American camp culture, including everything from dressing up as Superman for superhero day to getting involved in a game of capture the flag.

 So, no matter if your student is attending camp at Arizona State University or The Chinese University of Hong Kong, they’ll be immersed with students from all around the world, and leave with new friends spanning from California to Australia.
 (In 2017, we welcomed students from 121 countries!)